 The primary distinction is that commercial professionals deal with retail spaces and know about repairing, maintaining, and upgrading electrical appliances.
 On the other hand, industrial electricians have a vast knowledge of more technical and engineering work.
-You’d find them working across mines in Australia, dealing with the pneumatic and hydraulic tools.
+You’d find them working across mines in Australia, dealing with pneumatic and hydraulic tools.

 Commercial Vs Residential Electrician

-So, that’s about it for our guide on “what is a commercial electrician?”
+So, that’s about it for our guide on “What is a commercial electrician?”

 We hope we were able to clarify all your doubts regarding this profession.
-Now, you know all about these individuals’ skills, qualifications, importance, and responsibilities.
+Now, you know about these individuals’ skills, qualifications, importance, and responsibilities.